SirDancealot/DnDLike/DnDLike/Readme.txt

 		- Only need to add gear and buff spells
 	- Spell encykopedia (of spells in the spell folder)
 	- Possibly other stuff

-Known bugs:
-	- When making a spell in the spell creator it does not show up in the battle simulator until the program has ben restarted.

 Changelog:
+	Alpha V0.1.2.3B:
+		- Bugfix: When creating a spell it now gets added to the attacklist instantly instead of requiering a restart

 	Alpha V0.1.2.3A:
 		- Added an option to show the individual rolls in the diceroller